Raid-Training-Initiative/RTI/text/guides/raid_resources.md

 `--------------------------`

 :link:  <https://www.deltaconnected.com/arcdps/>
-**ArcDPS**: Thus is the DPS meter that a huge portion of the raiding community uses.
+**ArcDPS**: This is the DPS meter that a huge portion of the raiding community uses.
 We stongly recommend that you download it!!

 :link:  <https://github.com/MarsEdge/GW2-ArcDPS-Boon-Table/releases>
 **ArcDPS Boon Table**: Plugin for ArcDPS to improve the boon table.
 Download `d3d9_arcdps_table.dll` and dump it in the `bin64` folder in your Guild Wars 2 installation.